colin-jack/resourced/README.md

 # resourced
 NOTE - This is a very very early version of this project, definitely not ready for use.

-A simple DSL for building a resource-oriented design on top of express.js, each resource has the following associated with it:

 ## Philosophy
-A small HTTP focussed DSL on top of express that makes it easier to developer RESTful or resource oriented API's.
-Rather than seperatng our application into MVC with routing we thus focus on defining resources, each of which has the following:
+A small HTTP focussed DSL on top of express that makes it easier to develop RESTful or resource oriented API's.
+You structure your service layer using resources each of which has the following:

 * URL - The address of the resource.
 * Methods - One or more HTTP request handler methods.